dan-j/eventing-natss/docs/jetstream.md

                                     # the data to create
             noAck: false            # defaults to false (i.e. ack enabled), not sure if we should allow users to
                                     # configure this?
-            template: ""            # the stream template to base this stream configuration from
             duplicateWindow: ""     # time.Duration for duplication tracking
             placement:
                 cluster: ""         # place the stream on a specific cluster